chrisly42/mc68000-asm-plugin/README.md

 - Enhancement: Symbol definition documentation now also includes comments in the same way as the label documentation does.
 - New: Macro definition / invocation documentation provider that even tries to expand macros.
 - New: Added Language settings page with one option so far (-spaces option).
+- New: Added some more settings for maximum parsed lines inside a macro and maximum displayed lines of code for documentation.

 ### V0.7 (26-Sep-21)